 Microsoft has already released the patches for all of these vulnerabilities in April 2021 and May 2021 Patch Tuesday Updates.
-As mentioned earlier also, CVE-2021-34473 and CVE-2021-34523 were patched by Microsoft in April Patch Tuesday release but CVEs were not disclosed at that time and were later published in July 2021.
-The third CVE from ProxyShell Vulnerabilities CVE-2021-31207 was patched by Microsoft in May’s Patch Tuesday release.
+As mentioned earlier, CVE-2021-34473 and CVE-2021-34523 patched by Microsoft in April Patch Tuesday release but CVEs were not disclosed then and later published in July 2021.
+Microsoft patched the third CVE from ProxyShell Vulnerabilities CVE-2021-31207 in May’s Patch Tuesday release.

 SanerNow can detect these vulnerabilities.
-It is highly recommended that the affected systems should be patched as soon as possible.
+It is recommended that affected systems must patch as soon as possible.